 #1.
 Heavy Cream + Sugar

-Choosing heavy cream, which is already thick and sweet, and mixing it with sugar, creates a similar flavor to sweetened condensed milk.
+Choosing heavy cream, which is already thick and sweet, and mixing it with sugar, creates a similar flavor and can be used as homemade sweetened condensed milk.

 You can use cream in any baked good, but it is particularly good in ice cream, fudge, and pies.
 As for the sugar, we suggest you go with granulated sugar or caster because these melt easily.